 For enhancing information exchange on LEISA, a LEISA India consortium was forged.
-Presently, the partners of the consortium include AME Foundation; Gorakhpur Environmental Action Group; LEISA Network, TN; ORRISSA and a few enthusiastic individuals.
+Presently, the partners of the consortium include AME Foundation; Gorakhpur Environmental Action Group; LEISA Network, TN; ORRISSA, Mitramadhyama, Kheti Virasat Mission and Yuva Rural Association and a few enthusiastic individuals.
 To know more about our institutional consortium partners, click here.

 The consortium is producing special translated editions through support of individual LEISA enthusiasts, existing and new partners.
 The language editions and the individuals/institutions involved, is mentioned in brackets.
-Kannada (Poornaprajna Belur); Hindi (GEAG); Tamil (Kudumbam, LEISA network TN); Telugu (CDAC) and in Oriya(ORRISSA).
+Hindi (GEAG); Tamil (Kudumbam, LEISA network TN); Oriya(ORRISSA); Punjabi (Kheti Virasat Mission), Marathi (Yuva Rural Association).

 The following team members are involved in the program:

 - Chief Editor: K.V.S Prasad